 Secondary site: Controls content distribution for clients in remote locations across links that have limited network bandwidth.

 Parent Site: It is a site at the top level in the hierarchy & it does not come under any other sites.

 Child Site: A site which comes under a site in a structure & gets information from that site (Higher Level) known as child site.

-- CAS (Central administration site):- The central administration site coordinates inter site data replication across the hierarchy by using Configuration Manager Database replication.
+1. CAS (Central administration site):- The central administration site coordinates inter-site data replication across the hierarchy by using Configuration Manager database replication.
 It also enables the administration of hierarchy-wide configurations for client agents, discovery, and other operations.
 Use this site for all administration and reporting for the hierarchy.

-Q. What is Site server, Site system & Site system Roles?
+62. What is the Site server, Site system & Site system Roles?